 In a Kind Movement lesson, I will give you verbal guidance and suggestions to empower you to know yourself differently than you have before, to guide your curiosity, to discover what you can do.

-In this series all lessons will be done sitting on a chair or standing.
+Lessons are often done lying, sitting or standing.
+(I can accommodate mobility challenges).
 You will be asked to explore options in movements and notice differences in yourself.
 While you are moving parts of you, I will also guide you to move your attention, to activate your natural capacity to learn.
-Lessons will be 30-40 minutes.
+Lessons are 60 minutes.
 I anchor each lesson in a daily activity so you can learn how you can move more freely, more easily, and in ways that can reduce pain.
 In processing your experience, we will talk about ways to integrate your learning into your daily life.
 Through your kind attention, you can develop your capacity to use yourself better – better quality movement, more purposeful living and more possibilities for you.

 Here is a short (5 minute) video by Andrew Dawson produced by the Feldenkrais Guild (UK) showing what you can experience in a class.
-The lessons shown here take place with learners on mats.
-Lessons can also be completed sitting or standing. https://vimeo.com/39833095
+The lessons shown here take place with learners on mats. https://vimeo.com/39833095

 I am drawn to be a Feldenkrais practitioner because I love learning.
-I completed my teaching practicum in August 2019.
-I worked for many years in the education system, always drawn to learning methods that empower and transform the learner.
-And I know all about long hours working at the computer.
-I find extraordinary purpose in working with people who believe that they can’t, learn how they can.
+I completed my teaching practicum in August 2019; I am an authorized Feldenkrais Guild trainee.
+I worked for many years in the education system, drawn to learning methods that empower and transform the learner.
+I find extraordinary purpose in working with people who believe they can’t, learn how they can.

 As a Feldenkrais practitioner trainee, I have